cockroachdb/docs/v20.2/import-into.md

 ## Considerations

 - `IMPORT INTO` works for existing tables.
-To import data into new tables, read the following [example](#import-into-a-new-table-from-a-csv-file).
+To import data into new tables, read the following [Import into a new table from a CSV file](#import-into-a-new-table-from-a-csv-file) example.
 - `IMPORT INTO` cannot be used within a [transaction](transactions.html) or during a [rolling upgrade](upgrade-cockroach-version.html).
 - `IMPORT INTO` invalidates all [foreign keys](foreign-key.html) on the target table.
 To validate the foreign key(s), use the [`VALIDATE CONSTRAINT`](validate-constraint.html) statement.
 - `IMPORT INTO` is an insert-only statement; it cannot be used to update existing rows—see [`UPDATE`](update.html).
 Imported rows cannot conflict with primary keys in the existing table, or any other [`UNIQUE`](unique.html) constraint on the table.